 Types of Health Insurance policies

-There are three choices on type of policy: CO-PAYMENT, NATIONAL and INTERNATIONAL cover.
+If you decide for no copayment then you can decide to either have a NATIONAL or INTERNATIONAL plan.
 These vary in price and understanding your needs will direct you to the right option.

 At Bsure Insurance Brokers we can advise you on the best option and which insurance provider will best suit your needs.
 Policies can be complex and therefore it is recommended that you use an expert in this field when choosing a policy as there is small print in each contract which needs to be explained.

-These have variable Excess/Deductibles within the policy and the reason for opting for this type policy is purely price.
+The reason to choose an Excess/Deductibles option within the policy is purely price.
+This option will bring down the cost of the insurance considerably.
 If you do not visit the doctor and are rarely sick it makes sense to have a policy with an excess/deductible.
 However, if you are for example over 50, there is an increased likelihood of illness and therefore a policy with no excess would be a more prudent option.

-Where you are based will affect type of policy you choose
+Where you are based will affect types of health insurance policy in Spain that you choose

 If you are based in Spain full time, a national policy will be the sensible option.
 A travel policy can always supplement your national policy.
-However, if you spend six months in Spain and six months in your home country or travelling, it is very important to have a international policy.
-It is not possible unfortunately to have a travel policy for six months and therefore a international medical policy will cover any unforeseen medical problems you will have.
+However, if you spend six months in Spain and six months in your home country or travelling, it will be worthwhile looking into an international policy to cover any unforeseen medical problems you may have.

 Pregnancy and Childbirth